 We also collect and process your data in connection to specific activities which allow us to pursue our charitable mission when it is in our legitimate interests to do this and when these interests do not override your rights.
 These specific activities include;

-- Providing information to our professional contact about our work or our activities via email newsletter.
+• Providing information to our professional contacts about our work or our activities via email newsletter.

 ‘Legitimate interests’ are one of the lawful reasons we can process your personal information.
 This means we can process your personal information if we have a genuine and legitimate reason and we are not harming any of your rights and interests.
 When we process your personal information for our legitimate interests, we will consider and balance any potential impact on you and your rights.